drex33/azure-docs.ko-kr/articles/service-bus-messaging/service-bus-dotnet-get-started-with-queues.md

         자세한 내용은 코드 주석을 참조하세요.

         ```csharp
-        using System;
-        using System.Threading.Tasks;
-        using Azure.Messaging.ServiceBus;

-        namespace QueueReceiver
-        {
-            class Program
-            {
-                // connection string to your Service Bus namespace
-                static string connectionString = "<NAMESPACE CONNECTION STRING>";

-                // name of your Service Bus queue
-                static string queueName = "<QUEUE NAME>";

-                // the client that owns the connection and can be used to create senders and receivers
-                static ServiceBusClient client;

-                // the processor that reads and processes messages from the queue
-                static ServiceBusProcessor processor;

-                // handle received messages
-                static async Task MessageHandler(ProcessMessageEventArgs args)
-                {
-                    string body = args.Message.Body.ToString();
-                    Console.WriteLine($"Received: {body}");

-                    // complete the message. messages is deleted from the queue.
-                    await args.CompleteMessageAsync(args.Message);
-                }

-                // handle any errors when receiving messages
-                static Task ErrorHandler(ProcessErrorEventArgs args)
-                {
-                    Console.WriteLine(args.Exception.ToString());
-                    return Task.CompletedTask;
-                }

                 static async Task Main()
                 {
                     // The Service Bus client types are safe to cache and use as a singleton for the lifetime